 So how do you know if you need to focus on your bone health?
-Osteporosis Australia advises that you review your risk factors with your doctor, and if there is any concern your doctor will refer you to have a bone density test.
-A bone density test is a simple scan that measures the density of your ones, usually at the hip and spine.
+Osteoporosis Australia advises that you review your risk factors with your doctor, and if there is any concern your doctor will refer you to have a bone density test.
+A bone density test is a simple scan that measures the density of your bones, usually at the hip and spine.
 The results will show if your bones are in the normal range, a low bone density range (known as osteopenia), or if you have osteoporosis.

 Whether you need a bone density test or not, there are some things you can do to maintain strong and healthy bones.
 Read more on how you can increase bone density naturally.